| The Inside

 authority of the seismology is saying that unexpected events

+can happen.
 When Dr. Mogi was talking

 with the staff from Chubu Electric, he asked then the following